ThreeSixtyGiving/standard/documentation/technical/index.md

 - Easy to use: offering a simple spreadsheet format for publishing and using data, backed up by a structured data model, developer-friendly JSON serialisation, and conversion tools.
 - Comprehensive:  Supporting in-depth analysis of grants, grantees, and beneficiaries to provide a 360 degree view of grantmaking.

-Free support is available from our support team to help you to publish and use 360Giving data.

 This part of this guide provides the technical reference information on publishing using the 360Giving Data Standard.
 The content assumes some technical knowledge.

 In this guidance you will find: